 While at Stanford, Mr. Murchison served as a Lead Article Editor and Submissions Committee member for the Stanford Journal of International Law, and as Co-President of the Stanford Law and Policy Society.
-He was also a teaching assistant for a graduate-level course on the law and policy of the European Union.
+He also was a teaching assistant for a graduate-level course on the law and policy of the European Union.

-Mr. Murchison's publications include Extradition’s Paradox: Duty, Discretion, and Rights in the World of Non-Inquiry, 43 STAN.
-J. INT'L L. 295 (2007).
+- Extradition’s Paradox: Duty, Discretion, and Rights in the World of Non-Inquiry, 43 Stan.
+J. Int’l L. 295 (2007)